 If you a new project manager and you are going to manage a project, this post is really for you.
 In the Everyday Project Management book, the author Jeff Davidson explains in detail and in an easy language very basic but important principles.

 Applying control in project management is really important and this may be achieved in various ways.
+Our team thanks to the PM.MBA assigned supervisor for validating the information in this article.

 Requirements change.
 And changes in requirements can come at any time during the life of a project (or even after that).